College Application Essay Myths

 Myth #2: You need to have an incredible life story to write an interesting college essay

 Reality: You don’t need to have had a life-changing or tragic experience to write a good college essay.
 Colleges know that many 17 and 18-year-old students won’t have an incredible life story to share just yet, so don’t feel pressured to dramatize or exaggerate.
 Instead, focus on writing about an event or subject that allows you to express your personality and the way you view life earnestly with detail.

-Myth: You have to talk about everything you’ve ever accomplished in your essays
+Myth #3: You have to talk about everything you’ve ever accomplished in your essay

 Reality: There’s a place for you to rattle off all the things you’ve achieved, extracurriculars you’ve participated in, and academic honors you’ve received—and it’s called your resume.
 Make sure your college essays are covering new ground.
-If you’re talking about something that admissions officer can go check your resume to see, time to switch it up.
+If you’re talking about something that admissions officers can go check your resume or other application materials to see, time to switch it up.

 For additional essay tips, explore our free College & Scholarship Application Essay resources.
 Need feedback on your essay draft?
 Submit it here, and our advisors will review and provide feedback within a week!